Read about our Commissioners – the men and women who hear appeals and make decisions.

 Appointed 14 October 2020: Appeals Commissioner

-Charlie Fisher is a seasoned professional with years of adjudicative experience.
-He has a 30-year history of involvement in labour relations, occupational health and safety, workers' compensation, and long term disability appeal hearings throughout western Canada.
-Charlie has received specific training from the Alberta Foundation of Administrative Justice.
+Charlie Fisher is a seasoned professional with many years of adjudicative experience, and training from the Alberta Foundation of Administrative Justice.
+He has a 30-year history of involvement in labour relations, occupational health and safety, workers' compensation, and long-term disability appeal hearings throughout western Canada.

 He is currently a board member with the Government of Alberta Long Term Disability Income (LTDI) Second Level Appeal Board for Bargaining Unit Employees, as well as a board member and a hearing chair with the Government of Alberta LTDI Second Level Appeal Board for Management, opted out and excluded employees.
 He is also a former panel member and a hearing chair for the Government of Alberta Children's Services Appeal Board.